BackyardBrains/docs.backyardbrains.com/docs/Neuron/NSB/ExperimentKits/index.md

 # Description #

 Engage your students with a hands-on neuropharmacology experiment that explores the effects of nicotine and MSG (glutamate) on cricket neuronal activity.
 By injecting crickets with these substances and observing their neuronal responses, students gain practical experience with key scientific concepts.
 This experiment demonstrates how different neurotransmitters influence neuronal communication, providing insights into the roles of inhibitory and excitatory neurotransmitters.
 The kit includes all necessary materials and easy-to-follow instructions, making it simple for teachers to implement.
-Designed to align with curriculum standards, this interactive activity helps students understand complex biological processes in an accessible and engaging way
+Designed to align with curriculum standards, this interactive activity helps students understand complex biological processes in an accessible and engaging way.

 # Instructions #